tiddlywinks/homework_1/README.txt

 2. List countries in <continent> with more than <n> political parties.
 The approach is similar to that mentioned in 1.
 The predicate is more complex however.
-The composite pattern is used to divide the task in to stages.
+The composite pattern is used to divide the task into stages.
 The first task is to extract the category data, then to count the number of political parties described in it (based on the number of semicolons in the section) and then to compare this to the number supplied in the query.